DeclareDesign/DeclareDesign/cran-comments.md

 ## Submission

-We are resubmitting a small update, `DeclareDesign 0.12.0`, after minor errors were found during the CRAN checks in the submission processs.
+We are resubmitting a small update, `DeclareDesign 0.14.0`, principally to address errors at https://cran.rstudio.com//web/checks/check_results_DeclareDesign.html.

 Thank you for your time reviewing the submission.

-We have addressed the notes and errors in the CRAN checks.

 ## Test environments
 * local OS X install (release)